btcnhung1299/study-notes/Reinforcement Learning/Model-Free/Temporal-Difference (TD) Policy Iteration.md

 ---
 ### FAQ

-Q: Why is SARSA good for on-policy learning while Q-learning good for off-policy?
+Q: Why is SARSA good for on-policy learning while Q-learning good for [[Off-Policy Learning]]?
-A:
+A: Q-learning does not need to follow the behavior policy to pick next action and thus, is useful in off-policy learning.